davidwl/AppLaunchpad/docs/faq.md

 </html>
 ```

-### How do I disable the Luigi loading indicator? / My micro frontend page is stuck on a loading screen.
+### How do I disable the AppLaunchpad loading indicator? / My micro frontend page is stuck on a loading screen.

-If you include micro frontends in Luigi which don't use Luigi Client, Luigi Core won't know when they are ready because there is no handshake.
+If you include micro frontends in AppLaunchpad which don't use AppLaunchpad Client, AppLaunchpad Core won't know when they are ready because there is no handshake.
 This can cause the page to remain loading indefinitely.
-In that case, you should disable the loading indicator using the [loadingIndicator.enabled](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=loadingindicatorenabled) parameter in your configuration file.
+In that case, you should disable the loading indicator using the [loadingIndicator.enabled](https://docs.applaunchpad-project.io/docs/navigation-parameters-reference/?section=loadingindicatorenabled) parameter in your configuration file.

-### Can I hide the Luigi default side/top navigation panel?
+### Can I hide the AppLaunchpad default side/top navigation panel?

-To hide Luigi side navigation, use the [hideSideNav](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=hidesidenav) parameter.
+To hide AppLaunchpad side navigation, use the [hideSideNav](https://docs.applaunchpad-project.io/docs/navigation-parameters-reference/?section=hidesidenav) parameter.

 To hide the top navigation, you can use custom CSS, for example: